jsonata-js/jsonata/functions.md

 #### `$exists(arg)`

-Returns Boolean `true` if the arg expression evaluates to a JSON value, or `false` if the expression does not match anything (e.g. a path to a non-existent field reference).
+Returns Boolean `true` if the arg expression evaluates to a value, or `false` if the expression does not match anything (e.g. a path to a non-existent field reference).